spoonapps/docs/doc/quick_start/tryit/tryit.md

 ## Try It!

+### Get going
+1. Open a new command prompt, type `spoon`, and hit Enter.
+The help dialog should appear.
+Don't see the dialog?
+[Get help](http://support.spoonium.net).
+2. Log into the Spoonium Hub from the command prompt using your Spoonium username and password:

+    `> spoon login username password`

+    `Logged in as username`

 ### Pull an  Image

 We'll begin by pulling (downloading) an image from the Spoonium Hub.
 Images are the building blocks for everything in Spoonium.
 They serve as a base (read-only) filesystem and registry that your application will use while running in a container.